BenLBoardman/BARDS/README.md

 Data primarily from DRA's database - https://github.com/dra2020/vtd_data/tree/master.
 This program should work with GeoJSON data in that repository, but is not guaranteed to work using data in other formats.

+## States Supported
-States supported: Nevada, New Hampshire
+Nevada, New Hampshire, New Jersey

-Installation:
+## Installing and Running
-1. For full functionality, the following software is required:
+For full functionality, the following software is required:
-    - A C compiler (recommendation: GCC)
     - Python3
     - GeoPandas

-2. Compile the C portion of the code with the command `make bards` from the root of the project.
-The output will be stored in the executable file `bards`.

-**Runtime**
+Cloning the repository contains all the necessary code otherwise.

-To run BARDS, use the command ./bards <command> <args>
+To run BARDS, use the command python3 BARDS.py <algo> <state> <year> [other...]

-At present, there are two commands that are accepted, each with its own additional arguments.

-*process S Y* converts a GeoJSON precinct file into a format expected by the BARDS redistrict command.
-It uses an external Python script.
-    Process takes two additional arguments - a state name S and a year Y. It will read the GeoJSON file S_Y.geojson from the bards/data/geojson folder and output the file S_Y.brd in the bards/data/processed folder

-*redistrict S Y* draws districts based on a set of precincts described in a `.brd` file.
-It expects these files to be located in bards/data/processed and takes the following arguments.
-- S - the state to be redistricted.
-Required to find the `.brd` with information.
-- Y - the census/data year to use.
-Required to find the `.brd` with information.
-- In addition, it takes the following optional arguments:
-- *--n <number>* - The number of districts to draw.
-Otherwise, it will default to a value read from the `*.brd` file
-- *--o <name>* - A name to give to the output map.

-**CURRENT ROADMAP**
+Below is a more detailed explanation of required and optional arguments

+`algo` refers to the algorithm to use.
+See "Algorithms" below for a detailed explanation of all options `state` is the two-letter abbreviation for thestate to draw the map for.
+See "States Supported" above to learn which states yhave precinct shapefiles included in the repository.
+`year` is the census data year for which data should be use.
+At present, 2020 is the only accepted option

+**Optional Arguments**
+`--o name`
+`--d numDists`: Make the map with a specified number of districts instead of the default number for the state.

+## Algorithms
+Currently, BARDS supports one algorithm.
+Algorithms may be added periodically as pull requests containing new ones are approved.
+- SimpleBFS (Author: @BenLBoardman) - A simple BFS-based algorithm that creates concentric ring districts originating from a specific precinct.
+This algorithm is partisanship-blind and does not consider contiguity.
+It is intended to show how the BARDS infrastructure can be used to build an algorithm.

+## Current Roadmap
 The basic version of BARDS is not complete.
 Below is a list of currently-planned features and their implementation status.
 NOTE: This list of features only reflects the features necessary for a minimal functional program. more features will be added as these are completed.
 - processor - load data - COMPLETE